hooverdirt/spades-components/README.md

 Future:
-1. I will probably move these to .Net 6 if I have time.
+COMPLETED ~~1.
+I will probably move these to .Net 6 if I have time.

 How to use it:
 1. Load it in Visual Studio